 The Yacht-Master II is an all-out professional regatta timer with unparalleled capabilities.
 Featuring an adjustable countdown timer that offers flyback functionality and a mechanical memory, the Yacht-Master II is among the most bold and technologically advanced watches that Rolex has ever created.
-2019 update: suggested retail prices start at $18,750 and increase depending on the metal used.
-Shop our full selection of Rolex watches for sale.
+Suggested retail prices start at $18,750 and increase depending on the metal used.
+Shop our full selection of used Rolex watches.
+Popular models:

-However, judging by the Rolex Yacht-Master II, the design boffins at Rolex came to the same conclusion and thus set about designing a watch more practically suited to the rigors of real-world yachting.
+However, judging by the Rolex Yacht-Master II, the brand came to the same conclusion and thus set about designing a watch more practically suited to the rigors of real-world yachting.
 The Yacht-Master II more than makes amends for its lavish forerunner by bringing hitherto unseen functionality to the party.
 If that sounds like an over-statement, get this: No mechanical watch can do what the Rolex Yacht-Master II can do, and very few electronic alternatives do it as cleanly and as well.
-Sure, you might not have much need of a Regatta timer on dry land, but if racing yachts is your bag, the Yacht-Master II does more than help you look the part, it might just be able to help you win.

 Those that have never taken part in a boat race may not be aware of how a regatta timer is expected to function and why it's so important to the sport.

 At the start of a yacht race, the boats are not simply able to line up on a start line as sprinters would before the 100m dash.
 The wind and waves are moving and boats are moving with them, so skippers are required to sail in the vicinity of the start line, tacking backward and forward before the race begins and they are allowed to cross the line.
 If they cross it early, there is a significant penalty applied; should they be caught unawares and cross the line later, they are unlikely to be able to claw back the time lost to a competitor that got the jump on them at the gun.